The hybrid search bar is the main control used to select the JIRA projects and issues to be included in your report:

 Most reports provide the ability to segment (or break down) the results in the report chart and data table using the "Segment By" report option.
 Segmentation lets you group results by the value of one or more JIRA issue fields or properties.

-Click in the Segment By select box to open a dropdown list of all possible segmentations, or just start typing if you already know the name of the field you are looking for.
+Click in the Segment By select box to open a dropdown list of all possible segmentations, or just start typing if you already know what you are looking for.
 You may select any number of segmentations.
-The more options selected, the more fine grained your results data breakdown will be.
+The more options selected, the more fine grained the break down in your results data.

 For example, suppose that you are using Arsenale Dataplane to display a report of issues created by date, segmented by assignee.
 If you ask Arsenale Dataplane to simply segment by assignee, it will group the issues in the output based on each issue's current assignee.
 However, if you ask it to segment by the historical assignee, it will group the issues based on the assignee that the issue had at the beginning of each selected interval.